I'm bored, so I eat

 Dear Fat Frat Guy,

-You write that you're sitting around the frat house bored.
-Perhaps, if you think about your time a bit differently, you may have more time to get some physical activity in than you realize.
-Reframing how you think about addressing your boredom might set you on the right track, but tackling your snacking in tandem with ramping up your physical activity may help, too.
+You write that you're sitting around the fraternity house bored.
+Perhaps, if you think about your time creatively, you may have more time to get some physical activity in than you realize.
+Reframing how you think about addressing your boredom might set you on a new path, but tackling your snacking in tandem with ramping up your physical activity may help, too.
 The good news is there are a number of ways to address both issues you’ve mentioned — read on for a few strategies you can try out in order to relieve the doldrums!

-First off, it sound like in between classes, studying, and hanging out with friends, you’ve got a bit more time on your hands than you might realize.
-What might you do with this extra time?
-How about getting in some physical activity?
-Getting active doesn't always need to be a long, intensive workout.
+First off, it sound like in between classes, studying, and hanging out with friends, you’ve got some free time.
+This may be an opportunity to start fitting more physical activity.
+You mentioned it can be difficult to get into a set workout schedule.
+That said, getting active doesn't always need to be a long, intensive workout.
 Short, frequent bouts can also be beneficial for health — no matter when you squeeze them into your day.
-Why not grab your gym shoes and go out for a walk or a jog?
-Does your frat house have a weight room?
-Taking advantage of exercise equipment is a great idea, but if there isn't any available, jumping rope between sets of push-ups and sit-ups, in your room or a living room or den, can help alleviate boredom.
+Why not grab your sneakers and go out for a walk or a jog?
+Does your fraternity house have a weight room?
+Taking advantage of exercise equipment is a great idea, but if there isn't any available, jumping rope between sets of push-ups and sit-ups, in your room, a living room, or den can help alleviate boredom.
 There are also loads of free workout videos on the internet you can watch to get inspiration.

-To address your snacking concerns, take a moment to ask yourself a few questions when the snacking urge hits.
-First, ask yourself: Am I actually hungry?
+To address your snacking concerns, take a moment to check in with yourself when the urge to snack occurs.
+You might ask yourself: Am I actually hungry?
+Am I thirsty?
 When was the last time I ate?
-Could I put off eating for 15 minutes?
-If you can wait 15 minutes and then see how you feel, you may decide that you really weren't hungry after all, or you may even forget all about that snack.
+Could I put off eating for a few minutes?
+If you can wait a few minutes and then see how you feel, you may decide that you really weren't hungry after all, or you may even forget all about that snack.
 If you wait a few minutes and determine that you are hungry, it could be helpful to try to quantify your hunger.
-Figuring out how hungry you might be and what you're hungry for can help you make healthy decisions about whether you grab a snack and maybe even what kind of snack.
-Consider the Hunger and Fullness scale.
-On a scale from 0 to 10, with 0 being BEYOND HUNGRY as though you haven't eaten in an entire day (not recommended) and 10 representing BEYOND FULL as if you ate three Thanksgiving dinners (again, not recommended) — see where your hunger or fullness falls.
-Paying attention to your body's signals will help you do determine your hunger level — especially before you eat.
-Read How do I know when I’m no longer hungry? for more details on the scale and how you might use it.
+Figuring out how hungry you might be and what you're hungry for can help you make intentional choices about how much you want to eat, what kind of snack to reach for, and whether you want to snack at all.
+It’s also possible to eat what you crave, take time to savor eating whatever it is you’re craving, and move on feeling satisfied.